 - 1. Foreign Exchange: Spot transactions, Outright Forward transactions and foreign exchange (FOREX) swap transactions - 2.
-Services for financial institutions: Competitive pricing for local and major currencies in the spot, forward, and swap markets, money market borrowing and lending, including Islamic Murabaha and Wakala and Issuance of Bonds
+Services for financial institutions: Competitive pricing for local and major currencies in the spot, forward, and swap

-As a part of Gulf Bank's digital transformation initiative, Treasury upgraded its Front Office System to a state-of-the-art platform and have improved the straight-through processing function which is an automated payment processing system.
+As a part of Gulf Bank's digital transformation initiative, Treasury upgraded its Front Office System to a state-ofthe-art platform and have improved the straight-through processing function which is an automated payment processing system.
 We believe that these enhancements have not only led to improved efficiency, streamlined processes, and increased overall productivity but also laid the foundation for the future launch of new products and risk management tools.